DavidMercier/ScratchPlot/README.rst

 The ScratchPlot toolbox has been developed to plot and to analyze (nano)scratch dataset.

 With this Matlab toolbox, it is possible:

+    * to load .xls file with scratch results
 	* to plot 2D scratch profiles as a function of horizontal displacement;
 	* to plot 2D scratch profiles as a function of applied normal load;
     * to plot pre- and post-profiles (or initial and residual topographies);
+	* to plot cross profile
     * to get statistical values (min, mean and max).

 Matlab version